CreatorB/creatorb.github.io/about.md

 ---

 Hasan Basri as known as creatorb, CTO of [jasaprogrammer.com](http://jasaprogrammer.com) stay in Pondokprogrammer (pondokprogrammer is the first free programming school in indonesia, more detail, you can visit [pondokprogrammer](http://pondokprogrammer.com)).
 I'm good muslim, insyallah.
 Passionate software development, dvorak my keyboard, emacs my text editor, slackware my os, dark theme my screen and murottal quran my playlist.
-Have powerfull spirit of opensources project and still learn fast-working hard to be a man with incredible computer skill's.
+Have powerfull spirit of opensources project, still learn fast and working hard to be a man with incredible computer skill's.

 My goal's in software development, "Be a bigger contributor for ISLAM".